mech-lang/mech/README.md

 ## Usage

-You can use Mech core in your a Rust project:
+You can use Mech core in your Rust project:

 ```rust
 // In Cargo.toml, include Mech as a dependency: